-I have gotten pretty good at traveling with just a carry on now.
-After years of travel I no longer pack a large suitcase full of clothes I don’t even end up wearing – I have learnt how to be shrewd with my packing.
+I have gotten pretty good at traveling with just a carry-on now.
+After years of travel I no longer pack a large suitcase full of clothes I don’t even end up wearing – I have learned how to be shrewd with my packing.

 But just because I pack carry-on only for most of my trips these days, that doesn’t mean that I don’t pack stylish clothes.
 I used to pack clothes that weren’t really ‘me’ because they were the type of clothes that I thought people wore when traveling.